stark/siji/Readme.md

 #### Others

-Clone this repo and `cd` into the siji directory
+Clone this repo and `cd` into the siji directory:

 ```sh
 git clone https://github.com/gstk/siji && cd siji